Nature Meditation – UBUNTU

 “You are who you are because of me.”
 “They are who they are because of us.”

 Understanding the reciprocity of life is crucial if we wish to learn how to prevent future condemnable acts of extreme violence.
 And the place to start is within ourselves.
-This week, lets meditate on the past, moments in our lives where we felt attacked, disrespected, or accused; moments of anger, frustration and impatience.
-If the world is in reciprocity with who I am, if my surroundings is a mirror to my being, am I then a source of love and compassion?
-Am I inviting kindness and forgiveness or am I creating the exact monster I am now battling?
+Lets meditate on the past, moments in our lives where we felt attacked, disrespected, or accused; moments of anger, frustration and impatience.
+If the world is in reciprocity with who we are, if our surroundings is a mirror to our being, are we then a source of love and compassion?
+Are we inviting kindness and forgiveness or are we creating the exact monster we are now battling?

 “So Ubuntu — for us it means that the world is too small, our wisdom too limited, our time here too short, to waste any more of it in winning fleeting victories at other people’s expense.”
 Bill Clinton